baradatbiu/node-crud-api/README.md

     PORT=8000 or it can be changed in .env

+## Npm start multiple instances of your application using the Node.js Cluster

+npm run start:multi

 ## Build app in production mode(webpack/ts-loader) and run app

     npm run start:prod